The Bible: In the Beginning...: Music

 RCA, the company I was working for at the time, around 1964–1965, asked me to score THE BIBLE ...
 I was just asked to prepare a piece inspired by the Creation as narrated in the Torah and the Bible ...
 I recorded both pieces under the direction of Franco Ferrara in RCA's magnificent Studio A. ...
 The realization convinced everybody: the company, the editor, and above all John Huston, who congratulated me vividly.
 Everything was going beyond any positive expectation, when at a certain point Dino De Laurentiis asked me to make the film directly with him, totally cutting RCA out of the deal.
 His offer was generous but incorrect.
 I dryly refused, though I was aware of the consequences.
 I was bound to RCA by an exclusive licensing, and apart from my contract, the label had already invested a lot of money in that production.
 I revealed what had happened to the company and tried to reach an agreement, which would have allowed me to keep the film.
 The record company refused, pointing out that exclusive licensing did not leave any room for negotiations.
 The chance blew by and the film's score was entrusted to the Japanese composer Mayuzumi, who did an excellent job, by the way.

 — — Ennio Morricone on his unused score.

 The Oscar and Golden Globe-nominated score was written by Japanese composer Toshiro Mayuzumi.
 It was the first of only two times the acclaimed composer scored an American film (the other being John Huston's Reflections in a Golden Eye).

 Huston initially wanted to score the film with existing music by Igor Stravinsky, but was unable to secure a licensing deal.
-Stravinsky likewise declined to an offer write an original score.
+Stravinsky likewise declined an offer to write an original score.
 Dino De Laurentiis put forward Goffredo Petrassi as composer, but Huston rejected him.

 De Laurentiis then hired Ennio Morricone, who wrote and recorded about 15 minutes of test cues which Huston approved of.
 However, due to a contract dispute between De Laurentiis and Morricone's then-publisher RCA Records, Morricone was let go.
 Huston then hired Mayuzumi, whom he called a "modern Beethoven".
 Morricone's cues were reworked into three of his later scores: The Return of Ringo (1965), Garden of Delights (1967), and The Secret of the Sahara (1988).

 Mayuzumi's Academy Award nod made him the first Japanese-born composer to be nominated for a Best Original Score Oscar.
 As of 2025, the only other composer to do so is Ryuichi Sakamoto for The Last Emperor (see: List of Japanese Academy Award winners and nominees).